 Q. How involved do you get in the vineyard ?

-Q. Do you have any varieties you prefer to work with ?
+Q. Do you have any particular varieties you prefer to work with ?

-Q. Have you been influenced by any particular winemaker or region ?
+Q. Have you been influenced by any particular winemaker or by a wine region ?

-Q. What would you consider your greatest achievement as a winemaker ?
+Q. What do you consider your greatest achievement as a winemaker ?